SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 The degree of disdain for those flouting the law varies from regime to regime.
 Indeed, the crackdown in 2006 only lasted four months, until a military coup unseated Prime Minister Thaksin, who was spearheading a strict enforcement of land ownership laws.

-With the current government demonstrating considerably greater staying power, it is anyone’s guess if they will make this their focus in the near future.
+With the daughter of former Prime Minster Thaksin now taking the same leadership role as her father, it is anyone’s guess if they will make this their focus once again in the near future.

 Caveat Emptor or Confirmation Bias?

-Websites, brochures and flyers have long touted foreign land ownership in Thailand as easily attainable by setting up a Thai Company.
+Websites, brochures and flyers have long touted villa ownership in Phuket as easily attainable by setting up a Thai Company.
 In Phuket alone there are literally hundreds of sales booths, shops and stands, most of which are offering the same solution.

 We have already noted how difficult it is to challenge established beliefs.
 How can someone disbelieve a message (however incorrect) which has been “reinforced” by multiple sources?
 The industry has even evolved to the extent that villa developments (marketing to foreigners) regularly win respected property awards, adding further positive reinforcement to the narrative.
 (Occasionally, as reported by Thailand Property News, developers are actually brazen enough to invent an award, simply declaring one their buildings to be “Condo of the Year.”)